-(1) A person in possession of sensitive evidence for the purposes of a relevant proceeding commits an offence if, without authority, the person copies or permits a person to copy the sensitive evidence.

-- (2) A person has possession of sensitive evidence for the purposes of a relevant proceeding only if- - (a) the sensitive evidence was given to the person under this chapter division; or - (b) the sensitive evidence came into the person's possession directly or incidentally, including by an opportunity given, because the person is a public official.
+- (1) A person in possession of sensitive evidence for the purposes of a relevant proceeding commits an offence if, without authority, the person copies or permits a person to copy the sensitive evidence. - Maximum penalty-100 penalty units or 2 years imprisonment. - (2) A person has possession of sensitive evidence for the purposes of a relevant proceeding only if- - (a) the sensitive evidence was given to the person under this chapter division; or - (b) the sensitive evidence came into the person's possession directly or incidentally, including by an opportunity given, because the person is a public official.